getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 Search is available on several major Sentry views: Issues, Events, and Releases.

 {% capture __alert_content -%}
-Discover is Sentry's query builder for aggregating raw event data, and has its own unique syntax not covered here.
-For more information, see Discover.
+Discover is Sentry's query builder for aggregating raw event data and has its own unique syntax not covered here.
+For more information, see full Discover documentation.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"